debackerl/pgasus/README.md

 ### Routes

 A table stored in the database stores all routes made available by pgasus.
 The reason to store this in the database is to be able to synchronize deployment of new tables and functions, while updating routes in a single transaction.
-Here are the fields:
+Here are the columns:
+* route_id (integer): primary key
-* HTTP method, get, post, put, delete
+* method (http_method): get, post, put, delete
-* URL, like /enterprises/:entref/pos, containing variables.
+* url_path (text): like /enterprises/:entref/pos, containing variables.
 See [denco](https://github.com/naoina/denco) for format.
-* Object name, name of relation or procedure
+* object_name (text): name of relation or procedure
-* Object type, relation, procedure
+* object_type (object_type): relation, procedure
-* TTL, used for cache-control in HTTP response
+* ttl (integer): used for cache-control in HTTP response (in seconds)
-* Public/Private, used for cache-control in HTTP response
+* is_public (boolean): used for cache-control in HTTP response
-* Hidden fields, fields hidden from result sets
+* hidden_fields (text[]): fields hidden from result sets
-* Read-Only fields, fields that can be returned but not saved via inserts/updates
+* readonly_fields (text[]): fields that can be returned but not saved via inserts/updates
-* Constants, constant values set in middleware's context
+* constants (jsonb): constant values set in middleware's context
-* Context-mapped headers, HTTP header values set in middleware's context
+* context_mapped_headers (hstore): HTTP header values set in middleware's context
+* context_mapped_variables (text[]): route's parameters, excluding query string
+* context_mapped_cookies (jsonb): context variable imported from HTTP requests and exported as cookies in responses

+Column context_mapped_cookies can be set to NULL or must be a json array consisting of objects made of the following fields:
-* Context-mapped variables, route's parameters and cookie values set in middleware's context
+* contextVariable (string): name of variable in the middleware's context
+* name (string): name of the cookie as seen by the browser
+* maxAge (number): lifetime of the cookie in seconds (set to 0 to disable)
+* subDomain (string): if non-null, sub-domain prepended to the domain name (the domain is set in the configuration file)
+* path (string): if non-null, path where cookie is applicable
+* secure (bool): true if this cookie is transmitted only over SSL/TLS, false otherwise
+* httpOnly (bool): true if this cookie is hidden from JavaScript, false otherwise
+* read (bool): true if this cookie is read from HTTP requests, false otherwise
+* write (bool): true if this cookie is returned in HTTP responses, false otherwise

 When the routes table is updated, a trigger sends a notification to pgasus which reload routes automatically.
 If you change columns of a relation, or arguments of a procedure, you may want to reload routes as well.